How to Make 3D Layered Greetings Cards with your Cricut

 Take your card making skills to the next level by crafting gorgeous 3D layered greetings cards with your Cricut machine.

-One of the first SVGs I ever designed was this layered “Thank You” card.
-Even to this day, it’s one of the most downloaded SVGs on my whole blog!
+Some of the first SVGs I ever designed were these layered flower greetings cards.
+They are still one of the most downloaded designs on my whole website!

-There are now four designs to choose from:
+There are four greetings card designs to choose from:

 Each layered card SVG has three separate layers.